5 Steps for How to Successfully Counter Trend Trade

 While a stock is trending, you should constantly watch for opposite candles in order to identify when an impulse move is likely coming to an end.

-In order to proceed to Step 2, you would first need to identify a candle which is opposite in nature to the primary trend.
+In order to proceed to Step 2, you would first need to identify a candle that is opposite in nature to the primary trend.

 This is the hardest step of the 5 step approach for trading counter trend moves.
 You have to somehow know that the primary trend is ready to take a breather.